sseefried/inequality-denotational-hardware/Inequality.lagda.md

     𝔽-compareᶜ : {i,j : ℕ} → R × 𝔽² i,j → R

-Even at this point I was uneasy since the carry-in value was of type `R`, which is also the result type.
+Even at this point I was uneasy since the carry-in value was of type `⋚`, which is also the result type.
 This is quite different to the case for ripple adders where there is a distinction between the result of adding two digits and the carry-out value of adding those two digits.
 That is, an adder for a digit produces a pair of results.